coredns/example/README.md

 ## How to Enable

 Follow [these](https://coredns.io/2017/07/25/compile-time-enabling-or-disabling-plugins/) steps,
-*example* should be put relatively early in the middleware chain.
+*example* should be put relatively early in the plugin chain.